 4: Hawai‘i Volcanoes National Park (Kahuku Unit)

 In 2003 this 116,000 acre section of Hawai’i Volcanoes National Park was added by purchasing the land from a large ranch estate.
 This acquisition nearly doubled the size of the park opening up many trails to impressive landscapes!

 There are 5 trails in this part of the park (see picture below) that lead you to an old cinder cone once used as a quarry, lava fields, lava trees, and other interesting lava features, as well as pastureland and forest, and a forested pit crater.
-Make sure to time your visit because the Kahuku part of the park is only open Fridays, Saturdays and Sundays from 9 a.m. to 3 p.m.
-It is closed the other four days as well as on federal holidays (more details on the park website).
+Make sure to time your visit because the Kahuku part of the park is open Wednesday to and Sunday from 9 a.m. to 3 p.m.
+It is closed the other two days as well as on federal holidays (more details on the park website).